Biggo03/RISC-V-Pipelined/Documentation/Memory_System_Development_Log.md

 - Block tags were stored in an array rather than being hardcoded, ensuring flexibility across different configurations

 ### L1 Instruction Cache Module (March 2nd, 2025 \- March.
 17th, 2025):
 This top level cache module is a staging ground for the two previously designed modules.
 It generates S cache sets, divides the address into its different components, creates signals for communication between the different modules, and assigns the proper address.
+Aside from this, it assigns the appropriate value to the output signal.

+**Testing:** The testing strategy for this module focused on verifying basic cache functionality—specifically, that block replacement and cache reads behave as expected.
+These tests ensure that cache sets are being correctly indexed and that the miss signal is accurately asserted at the top level.
+More advanced internal behaviors, such as LRU updates and tag comparisons, were thoroughly tested within the set module itself.
+As a result, this top-level verification effort intentionally avoids re-testing those same features to prioritize time and development efficiency.

 # Changelog: